TrellixVulnTeam/swahilipython_SCMU/Doc/library/curses.rst

    The curses library does "line-breakout optimization" by looking for typeahead periodically while updating the screen.
-If input is found, and it is coming from a tty, the current update is postponed until refresh or doupdate is called again, allowing faster response to commands typed in advance.
+If input is found, and it is coming kutoka a tty, the current update is postponed until refresh or doupdate is called again, allowing faster response to commands typed in advance.
 This function allows specifying a different file descriptor for typeahead checking.